 In an exclusive conversation, Frederic Truskolaski, an owner of Oops and a defendant in the lawsuit, admits that the French magazine knew its scoop was fictional.

 Earlier this year, a representative for Leonardo DiCaprio denied that he was dating the star.
-A rep told the Los Angeles Times that Leo was single and has been for some time, before adding that he remains focused shooting his new movie, The Revenant in Canada.
+A rep told the Los Angeles Times that Leo was single and has been for some time, before adding that he remains focused on shooting his new movie, The Revenant in Canada.

 According to the court papers, in addition to the huge claim that Leonardo DiCaprio is having a baby with Rihanna, the magazine Oops is being prosecuted under France’s right to privacy laws.

 The lawsuit points out that Oops does not have the right to print information about Leo’s personal life nor was it allowed to publish two paparazzi photos of him on the street.